nadimsajib/weather-app-react-custom-css/README.md

-# This is a custom react weather application
+# This is a simple react weather application

 ![Screenshot](weather_app_demo.png)